nsoft/uno-jar/README.md

 # Uno-Jar

 Single jar packaging based on a JarClassLoader.
 Unlike maven shade and gradle shadow, this form of packaging does not intermix classes into a single directory, and thereby maintains a degree of separation between libraries with distinct licensing concerns.
 I am not a Lawyer, and can't give legal advice, but I feel that this method is much more consistent with LGPL license restrictions than shade/shadow because the original distributed binary jar is maintained intact as distributed.
-Unpacking and fiddling with package names changes the work and (in my own, not a lawyer opinion) is clearly creating a derived work for which source code would need to be published.
+The distributed Jar file simply acts as a compressed file system in Uno-Jar.
+Unpacking and fiddling with package names as done in shade or shadow changes the work and (in my own, not a lawyer opinion) is running the risk of creating a derived work for which source code would need to be published.

-Unlike capsule, it does not want to extract jar files onto the user's filesystem, and is not normally hindered by a lack of write access to the filesystem.
+Unlike capsule ([dead since 2017](https://github.com/puniverse/capsule)), it does not want to extract jar files onto the user's filesystem, and is not normally hindered by a lack of write access to the filesystem.

-This project is based on a fork of One-JAR by Simon Tuffs.
+This project is based on a fork of One-JAR<sup>(TM)</sup> by Simon Tuffs.
 Please be sure to see the NOTICE.txt file for the restrictions on using his code.
-The original project can be found at:
+Be especially aware that he trademarked the name One-Jar (which is why we don't use it for this project) The original project can be found at:

 http://one-jar.sourceforge.net/